rolehippie/adminer/README.md

 ### adminer_download

-Destination path where to install
+URL to download the release from

 #### Default value